DreadPirateLynx/input-remapper-xautopresets/README.md

 ```
 example Window Title=Example Preset Name
 ```
-Use `input-remapper-xautopresets getwindowinfo` to get window titles.
-Wildcards and spaces supported just like with `xautopresets.conf`, and once again, copy/pasting from here is advised.
+Use `input-remapper-xautopresets getwindowinfo` to get window titles, and once again, copy/pasting from here is advised.
+Wildcards and spaces supported just like with `xautopresets.conf`.

 ##### Example [GLOBAL:firedragon]
 ```